aws-porto/latam-containers-roadshow/README.md

-# LATAM Containers Roadshow
+# Porto Containers Day

-This is the official repository of assets related to LATAM Containers Roadshow, an all-day customer-facing event to highlight our Container Services (Amazon EKS, ECS, ROSA and ECR) for customers from Latin America.
-The event is a combination of presentations, customer and partner showcases, and hands-on workshops, with content ranging from level 100 to 300.
+This is the official repository of assets related to Porto Containers Roadshow, an all-day customer-facing event to highlight our Container Services (Amazon EKS, ECS and ECR) for Porto.
+The Day is a combination of presentations, customer and partner showcases, and hands-on workshops, with content ranging from level 100 to 300.

 ## Getting Started